CAVE Volunteer Programs are closed for Fall 2019. Please check back to see when Spring 2020 applications are due.

 One time volunteer opportunities are available in our Weekend Wildcat Program.

-Our student-run, non-profit agency offers more than 12 volunteer programs to choose from serving children, older adults, and people experiencing homelessness, as well as working on environmental projects and with local animal shelters.
-In addition to volunteering at least 30 hours a semester, participants must attend a mandatory pre-service orientation, attend one workshop, a feedback session, and submit a four page reflection paper.
+Our student-run, non-profit agency offers more than 12 volunteer programs to choose from.
+We have programs serving children, older adults, and people experiencing homelessness, as well as projects with environmental groups and with local animal shelters.
+In addition to volunteering at least 30 hours a semester, participants must attend a mandatory pre-service orientation, attend a feedback session, and submit a four page reflection paper.

 Volunteers in our Kids Programs and programs serving older adults (Adopted Grandparents and Senior Circle) must submit proof of a negative TB test.
 This test must have been taken within the past four years for the Kids Programs and within the past year for the programs serving older adults.
-Student TB Tests are offered at the Student Health Center during these clinic times:
+Student TB Tests are offered at the Student Health Center.

 Volunteer Application Process

 Volunteer registration and enrollment occurs during the first 3 weeks of each semester.
 To begin the application process print and fill out the CAVE Volunteer Application and return it to the CAVE office (BMU 309) by the deadline to schedule an interview.
 During the interview, CAVE staff will discuss details of the program, complete paperwork, and ask questions regarding interests and abilities relevant to the placement process.
 Once approved, the final step is to attend a mandatory program orientation where volunteers will build knowledge and skills relevant to the program and receive details about their placement.